nevenaf/kIndependence_multigraphs/README.md

-# kIndependence_multigraphs
+# k-Independence for multigraphs

+IPython notebooks for:
+- building random multi-graphs
+- performing a new deletion operator on degree sequence
-IPython notebooks for analysis of k-independence for multigraphs
+- analysis of k-independence
+- exploring possible proofing techniques